Faizal474/fullstack-project-one/README.md

 - verify data in `local` db with mongodb compass GUI

-# Day 5 - Using React for building frontend
+# Section 5 - Using React for building frontend

 - create a file called `index.tsx` under `src`directory with the following content
 ```